CedricNtwari/budget-explorer/README.md

 - Interactive map displaying the locations of recommended places.
 - Map view to explore places without leaving the site.
-- User Experience (UX) and Accessibility.
+- The User Experience (UX) and Accessibility.

 ![Map Integration](/static/images/map.png)